Applications of the Kuznetsov formula on GL(3): the level aspect: The Kuznetsov formula for congruence subgroups of

-\textbf{Proof.} This is exactly as in \cite[Proposition 4]{Bl}.
+\textbf{Proof.} This is exactly as in \cite[Proposition 4]{Bl} by computing the inner product of two level $N$ Poincar\'e series by unfolding and by spectral decomposition and then comparing both expressions.
 We only have to verify that the definition of our Kloosterman sums agrees with the Fourier expansion of the level $N$ Poincar\'e series.
 The exponential sums appearing in the latter are most easily, but abstractly, defined in terms of the Bruhat decomposition, so the procedure is to enumerate the terms in the sum using the Pl\"ucker coordinates, determine the summand as a function of the Pl\"ucker coordinates by writing out the Bruhat decomposition of each term, and then verify that the summand only depends on the residue classes of the Pl\"ucker coordinates.